hroman-codes/tinyOrganicsPythonDjango/README.md

 ![Getroman Logo](static/img/BBG_header.png)
 ## Description
 >A feature to help TinyOrganics filter out recipes that do NOT contain any ingredients that a child is allergic to.
-Mock API's for recipes and allergens provided by TinyOrganics..
+Mock API's for recipes and allergens provided by TinyOrganics.

 ### Live Demo
 [https://agile-gorge-80097.herokuapp.com/tinyOrganicApp/](https://agile-gorge-80097.herokuapp.com/tinyOrganicApp/)